 Psychoanalytic psychotherapy – Duration of therapy

 Psychoanalytic psychotherapy usually lasts from between a few months (short-term psychotherapy) to a few years (long-term psychotherapy).
-This depends on the individual’s needs and strength, both emotional and financial.
+This depends on your needs and resources, both emotional and financial.
 It is, however, sometimes possible that even a short number of sessions proves especially useful.

 Short-term psychotherapy

 Short-term psychotherapy can last from between 16 to 24 sessions, usually once a week.
-The psychotherapy focuses on particular issues that, in the first few sessions therapist and client decide together to work on.
+The psychotherapy focuses on particular issues that, in the first few sessions you and your therapist decide together to work on.

-Short-term psychotherapy cannot possibly cover all of the issues that the client wishes to address, nor all of the various issues that will no doubt come up during the therapy.
-Besides working with a particular focus however, it usually works to highlight some of these issues so that the client can then address them in the future, if they so wish.
+Short-term psychotherapy cannot possibly cover all of the issues that you wishe to address, nor all of the various issues that will no doubt come up during the therapy.
+Besides working with a particular focus however, it usually works to highlight some of these issues so that you can then address them in the future, if you so wish.

 Long-term psychotherapy

-Long-term psychotherapy, though focused on particular issues that the client brings, it is and feels richer, as it’s not limited by the boundaries of those issues and allows for more themes to emerge and be looked at.
-It also affords the individual with the opportunity to explore and discover their inner world, without experiencing the anxiety of the upcoming end of therapy, such as in short-term psychotherapy.
+Long-term psychotherapy, though also focused on particular issues that you bring, it is and feels richer, as it’s not limited by the boundaries of those issues and allows for more themes to emerge across time and be explored.
+It also affords you with the opportunity to explore and discover your inner world, without experiencing the anxiety of the upcoming end of therapy, such as in short-term psychotherapy.

 Length of the session